-It will be important to continue to evaluate admissions standards (and international comparability) going forwards - ideally as part of the periodic programme review process.
+It will be important to continue to evaluate admissions standards (and international comparability) going forwards - ideally as part of the programme evaluation report process.
 This also includes measurable indicators or monitoring mechanisms for equity and diversity principles, and establishing a formal, periodic review process of the selection policy involving students and external stakeholders.